 1995 Memorandum of Understanding: Urban Growth Area Zoning and Development Standards

-The County and cities of Lacey, Olympia and Tumwater forged an agreement to implement the joint plans for those cities= urban growth areas.
-The agreement commits the County to using the cities= zoning and development standards, with a few exceptions.
-In addition, the cities= committed to providing water and sewer service in the unincorporated urban growth areas without requiring conditions of approval related to physical development standards.
+The County and cities of Lacey, Olympia, and Tumwater forged an agreement to implement the joint plans for those cities’ urban growth areas.
+The agreement commits the County to using the cities’ zoning and development standards, with a few exceptions.
+In addition, the cities committed to providing water and sewer service in the unincorporated urban growth areas without requiring conditions of approval related to physical development standards.
 (Resolution No. 12108, 12/20/99)

 1993 Housing Data Document for Affordable Housing and Growth Management